-- 1.47 This section summarises the 'special historic interest' of the proposed Queen's Park Conservation Area extension as defined by Historic England's Understanding Place: Conservation Area Designation, Appraisal and Management guidance document (2019). - in 1986 and extended in 1995, the conservation area centred on the residential buildings that surrounded the development of Queen's Park [Figure 12]. - 1.49 However, it excluded the commercial areas that form the gateways and edges to the estate, mainly Salusbury Road and Lonsdale Road
+- 1.47 This section summarises the 'special historic interest' of the proposed Queen's Park Conservation Area extension as defined by Historic England's Understanding Place: Conservation Area Designation, Appraisal and Management guidance document (2019). - 1.48 When originally designated in 1986 and extended in 1995, the conservation area centred on the residential buildings that surrounded the development of Queen's Park [Figure 12]. - 1.49 However, it excluded the commercial areas that form the gateways and edges to the estate, mainly Salusbury Road and Lonsdale Road.